BYLAWS OF THE VALLEJO PIECEMAKERS QUILT GUILD

 - An active member shall participate in and support the projects and activities of the guild.

-- Pay annual dues (January – March) – not to be prorated
+- Pay annual dues (January – December), to be prorated quarterly.

-- Members are requested to support the guild by purchasing a minimum of one (1) packet tickets for the opportunity quilt.
+- Members are required to support the guild by purchasing or selling a minimum of one (1) packet of tickets for the opportunity quilt.
 A packet shall consist of 24 tickets.

-- Members shall have the privilege of voting immediately and holding an executive board office after having been a member for one (1) year.
+- Members shall have the privilege of voting immediately and holding a Board office after having been a member for one (1) year.

-- No member or group of members shall represent the guild in any matter which in any way affects the guild without the sanction of the Executive Board.
-Any member with an idea for an Opportunity quilt design, fund raiser or leads on affiliate ads for the directory or suggestions of any nature should present those ideas in writing to the Fund Raiser or Executive Board for consideration.
-No member of individual shall usurp the authority of any officer or committee chair.
+- No member or group of members shall represent the guild in any matter which in any way affects the guild without the sanction of the Board.
+Any member with an idea for an Opportunity quilt design, fund raiser or leads on affiliate ads for the directory or suggestions of any nature should present those ideas in writing to the Fund Raiser Chair or Board for consideration.
+No member or individual shall usurp the authority of any officer or committee chair.

 - Affiliate Members:

 - Businesses and community guilds wishing to support the guild may be affiliate members.